stan4dbunny/Portfolio/README.md

 A picture of a play test of the game.
 Although it's a bit blurry, the hedge and the shell texturing which gives it its bushy look can be seen on the TV screen.

 # [Shell texturing bunny](https://stan4dbunny.github.io/Shell-Texturing/)
 I have also used shell texturing to create fur.
 Click the link above if you want to read more about it and try out the interactive demo!
-Some features include:
+The project included:
 * Fur placement and length based on grayscale texture created in Blender
 * Fur color based on any texture
 * Strands that move when the bunny moves through vertex displacement